mailchimp/MailChimp.tmbundle/readme.md

 Things you should know
 ----------------------

+* Macros: In general, tried to keep the pieces of the bundle fairly tight - small responsibilities This will allow you (the user) to setup commands which meet your workflow needs more precisely For example, see the Upload and Preview macro included with this bundle.
 * If you have a folder called **\_local** the bundle will ignore it by default This gives you a place to store notes, assets and whatnot as you work.